Specs - Stack Machine

 .

 Note that the value read shall be stored in an 8-bit integer internally.
-Pushing an operand resets the overflow flag to False.

 Instructions